962 79 926 6722

 Staff underwent training in Germany and Austria on topics like: Life-Counseling/Coaching, Outdoor-Adventure Education and Theory of Experience Reflection Circle.
 In addition, Staff is certified by University of Turku, Finland on Outdoor Education.

-Tareeqak Akafak a project of International Youth Ambassadors Foundation (IYAF global).
+Tareeqak Akafak a program of International Youth Ambassadors Foundation (IYAF global).
 Detailed information on tareeqjo.com

 Project: Participatroy Mural of Hope & Joy – Anjara, Jordan | October’22

-“Inspiring, positive, encouraging,…” and image has the power to transform.
-The participatory mural of hope & joy will become a monument.
-A Monument that reminds citizens about their agency to create a positive future.
+“Inspiring, positive, encouraging,…” an image has the power to transform.
+The participatory mural of hope & joy is a monument that reminds citizens about their agency to create a positive future.

 People of Ajloun describe their governorate as “forgotten,” and like the “Bermuda Triangle where no state services are available.” […] Participants noted that opportunities are limited.
 Further Ajloun is one of the governorates with the least number of activities being offered to youth by CSOs, national and international NGOs, and informal youth groups.
 Among social challenges for youth in Ajloun are: worry about the future, drug use among youth, fear of not attaining self-realization, unemployment.

-Participants of the youth mentoring program Tareeqak Akafak face the challenge and take action.
-They will express that everyone has the potential to flourish through arts.
+Participants of the youth mentoring program Tareeqak Akafak faced that challenge and took action.
+They expressed through arts that everyone has the potential to flourish.